ruizdani301/laboratory_backend/README.md

 # Note
 In this repository there is the CRUD of an agenda for assigning appointments to the affiliates of a laboratory, this is the version made in Django because it is made in springboot with the name app_laboratory

+## from docker

+If you want to try it, you could download the following docker.

+- docker push ruizdani301/crudlab:tagname (aplication docker)
+- docker push ruizdani301/mysql:tagname (mysql docker)

+- After verifying that the 2 dockers are up or running, execute in the browser or postman  localhost:8000, which is the docker connection port.

+- now try the routes.

 # ***laboratory_backend***
   This project present through API REST services, the ability to control a laboratory appointment schedule.